 - Formed a sub-committee to expand availability of gender-neutral restrooms on campus and collaborated with the Office of Disability Services to designate restrooms on campus that are both Gender Neutral and accessible

-- Created an official policy with Rec Services for trans students to participate in Intramural Sports in the gender to which they identify
+- Created an official policy with Rec Services, now University Recreation, for trans students to participate in Intramural Sports in the gender to which they identify

 Notable Achievements 2013-2017